+PATHWAYS COMMON CORF: 30 CREDITS
-ENG101 English Composition I

-(ENA101 or ENC101 depending on placement scores)

-ENG102 Writing through Literature

-Mathematical and Quantitative Reasoning: 3 credits

-MAT120 Elementary Statistics I (STEM)

-SCB101 Topics in Biological Sciences SCC101 Topics in Chemistry SCP101 Topics in Physical Sciences SCP140 Topics in Astronomy
+A. REQUIRED CORE: 12 credits English: 6 credits ENG101 English Composition I (ENA101 or ENC101 depending on placement scores) ENG102 Writing through Literature 3 Mathematical and Quantitative Reasoning: 3 credits Select one course from the following: MAT119 Statistics with Elementary Algebra (depending on placement scores) 3 MAT120 Elementary Statistics I (STEM) 3 Life and Physical Sciences: 3 credits SCB101 Topics in Biological Sciences SCB206 Introduction to Neuroscience SCC101 Topics in Chemistry SCP101 Topics in Physical Sciences SCP105 Life in the Universe SCP140 Topics in Astronomy В. FLEXIBLE CORE: 18 credits 18

-Select one course from each of the five flexible core categories AND one additional course from any flexible core category.
-Note: Student can select only two courses from any one discipline.
+Select one course from each of the five flexible core categories AND one additional course from any of the five categories.